chrisbanes/haze/docs/index.md

 }

 dependencies {
-    // For Compose Multiplatform
-    implementation("dev.chrisbanes.haze:haze:<version>")

-    // Or if you're using Jetpack Compose 1.6.0 alphas implementation("dev.chrisbanes.haze:haze-jetpack-compose:<version>") }
+    // For Compose Multiplatform AND Jetpack Compose implementation("dev.chrisbanes.haze:haze:<version>") }
 ```

+???+ info "Deprecated haze-jetpack-compose"

+    In older versions of the library we had seperate libraries for Compose Multiplatform and Jetpack Compose users.
+    That is no longer the case.
+If you are currently using the `haze-jetpack-compose` library, please migrate to the `haze`
+    dependency listed above.

 Snapshots of the development version are available in Sonatype's [snapshots repository][snap].
 These are updated on every commit.